 Brain Wave Café Volunteer

 Volunteers assist in educating the public and raising awareness about Alzheimer's disease and other dementias through our Aging and Dementia Simulation.
+The main objective of this program is to sensitize the participant to the losses associated with physical, sensory and memory in older adults.

 Early Stage Program Volunteer

-Volunteers assist with all our Early Stage Programs and are particularly vital for helping during our monthly R.E.B.E.L. group meetings.
+Volunteers assist with all of our Early Stage Programs and are particularly vital for helping during our monthly R.E.B.E.L. group meetings.

 Tele-Care Friendly Visiting Volunteer